edgerunner/elm-behavioral/README.md

 ## How

 This is just a fresh repo with `elm init`.
 Please fork it and to submit the challenge create a PR with your solution.
 For running it use whatever you want (it can be just an `elm reactor`).
+For styling, please use elm-css.

 ## What